Tobacco Surcharge FAQs

-A: If you declared nicotine usage during 2015 Annual Open Enrollment, you must register for one of the cessation courses available here by Jan.
+A: If you declared tobacco usage during 2015 Annual Open Enrollment, you must register for one of the cessation courses available here by Jan.
 31, 2016.
 If you then subsequently complete the course, the tobacco surcharge will be removed for 2016 and refunded back to the beginning of the 2016 plan year.
-If you are declaring nicotine usage as a new benefit-eligible employee, you must register for one of the cessation courses available here within 60 days and then subsequently complete the course.
+If you are declaring tobacco usage as a new benefit-eligible employee, you must register for one of the cessation courses available here within 60 days and then subsequently complete the course.

 Q: If I register and complete the cessation course but continue using tobacco, what happens to the surcharge?